EROOOOOOOL/Decentralized-Finance-Lending-System/README.md

 Then try the system and look for bugs.

 REMINDER: Whenever you restart your Ganache terminal, you need to delete your existing account because they are using the old Eth Account.
 You should register a new user with the new generated Eth Account and Private Key.
 (Try niyo na rin ayusin to na dapat gagana parin yung system kahit old account.)

+For Testing the system:

+In a Command Prompt, run Ganache CLI.
+The command is "ganache" (all small letters)

+After Ganache CLI is running,

+then on another terminal,  run "truffle test test/ComprehensiveLoanManager.test.js"

+This will automatically test the functionality, transaction, and the security of the system.